collective/collective.geo.fastkml/README.rst

 ::
     $ ./bin/buildout

-activate the product in Plones Add-on configuration section.
+Restart Plone and activate the product in Plones Add-on configuration section.